Frikallo/NWSS-CNC/README.md

 - Open an existing G-code file
 - Import an SVG file for conversion

-The application will automatically create default configuration files and tool databases in the user's home directory.
+The application will automatically create default configuration files and tool databases.

 ---